itom-project/plugins/LibUSB/docs/libUSB.rst

 * itom setup 3.2.1: This plugin has been compiled using the libusb 1.0.22
 * itom setup 4.0.0: This plugin has been compiled using the libusb 1.0.23
 * itom setup 4.1.0: This plugin has been compiled using the libusb 1.0.24
+* itom setup 4.3.0: This plugin has been compiled using the libusb 1.0.26